Small Dogs, An Introduction

 with you.
 They are usually more than glad to be included in the fun.

-trying to persuade the buyer (husband) purchase an iPad, while I asked
+trying to persuade the buyer (the puppy recipient's husband) purchase an iPad, while I asked

 the wife if she wouldn’t mind holding the puppy while I got more info on